 When a person is chemically dependent, they have lost the power of choice over using mood-altering chemicals.
 They may be able to stop for awhile, but they will return to its use again and again despite their best intentions and exertions of logic and willpower.
 For these reasons, chemical dependence (alcoholism and drug addiction) is said to be a cunning, baffling, and powerful disease.

-Chemical dependency is characterized by continuous or periodic: impaired control over drinking and/or drug use (prescribed or illegal), preoccupation with the mood-altering chemical, use of the addictive substance despite adverse consequences, and distortions in thinking--most notably denial.
+Chemical dependency is characterised by continuous or periodic: impaired control over drinking and/or drug use (prescribed or illegal), preoccupation with the mood-altering chemical, use of the addictive substance despite adverse consequences, and distortions in thinking–most notably denial.

 For our purpose denial is a defense mechanism that includes a range of psychological maneuvers designed to reduce awareness of the fact that alcohol and drug use is the cause of an individual’s problems rather than a solution to those problems.
 Typically an alcoholic or addict is the last to admit that they may have a drinking or drug abuse problem.
 Denial becomes an integral part of the disease process of chemical dependency, a major obstacle to recovery, and a precipitous factor in relapse events.
 Denial, is the cunning, baffling, and powerful part of chemical dependency that tells the addicted person that they do not have a problem.
 If a chemically dependent individual is “in denial” about their alcoholism and addictions they cannot become engaged in a recovery process.
 One cannot work on a problem unless they accept that it exists.